CoolSciGuy/coolsciguy.github.io/index.md

 (This website is under construvtion - here is my bio for now!)

 Hey there, this is Amir.
-I am an environmental scientist by trade, and a data scientist at heart.
+I am an environmental scientist by trade and a data scientist at heart.
 I have a PhD in Environmental sciences, and two degrees in Civil Engineering.
 I am currently serving the beautiful city of Washington DC, ensuring the health and integrity of streams in our nation's capital.

 I have experience in teaching and guiding students through solving complicatied problems.